insomniacwarrior/GAM305TeamLink/README.md

 **Jorge Villafana**: Edited Spreadsheet for a clearer task management.
 Started working on Level Design

 **Cole Hesler**: Created enemy and player models, as well as prop and weapon models and assets.
+Started work on rigging models and implementing prop models.

 **Cameron Miele**: General planning and repo maintenece - Completed player character - Started work on music - Completed stationary melee enemy